getsolus/help-center-docs/docs/user/quick-start/installation/index.md

 You can easily burn an ISO image to a DVD, on Windows 7 and newer, by using Window's built-in file manager (Explorer).

-1. Open Window's built-in file manager (Explorer).
+1. Open Windows' built-in file manager (Explorer).
 2. Right click on the ISO image file and click "Burn disk image".
 3. Select the correct disc burner.
 4. Click "Burn".